Riverolf/X-scara-marlin-2-firmware/README.md

 I have commented 3DPG beside the changes i have made.

 I will upload a new one when I am finished building a new one.

+This one might work, but I dont use it anymore.